 - Put aside around $80 - $150 per week for entertainment and socialising.
 Lots of places including movie cinemas offer student discounts so keep your student card with you.

 - Don't forget to budget for other incidental expenses like clothes, shoes and toiletries.

 - Expenses may vary depending on your lifestyle.

 - You may need to purchase equipment for university, including stationary and study materials such as textbooks and laboratory coats.
 Essential items are listed in your Unit of Study Outline.
-You can find information about where to buy them and costs on the Getting Started website.
-It is suggested that you have at least $500 available at the beginning of each semester and keep an eye out for second-hand textbooks and supplies to save money.
+Have at least $500 available at the beginning of each semester and keep an eye out for second-hand textbooks (make sure they are the right edition) and supplies to save money.

-- According to Tutor Finder private tutoring costs range from $50 - $80 an hour, but free tutoring and mentoring support may be available through the University.
+- According to Tutor Finder, private tutoring costs range from $50 - $80 an hour, but mentoring support may be available through the University.